Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Results and overall structure of the proofs

 \section{Results and overall structure of the proofs}

-In the introduction we have already stated our main theorem (Theorem~\ref{thm:main}), concerning the normality of Piatetski-Shapiro subsequences of $\bt$ for exponents $c<3/2$.
-In the current section we state auxiliary results used for proving this theorem: approximation of $\floor{n^c}$ by Beatty sequences (Proposition~\ref{prp:PS_via_beatty_2}), a Beatty--Bombieri--Vinogradov theorem for $\bt$ (Theorem~\ref{thm:2} and its precursor, Proposition~\ref{prp:2}), and an estimate for discrete Fourier coefficients (Proposition~\ref{prp:uniform_fourier}).
-Moreover, we state results analogous to Theorem~\ref{thm:2} and Proposition~\ref{prp:2}, concerning arithmetic progressions (Theorem~\ref{thm:1} and Proposition~\ref{prp:1}), which follow from the same method of proof.
+In the introduction we have already stated our main theorem (\thmref{thm:main}), concerning the normality of Piatetski-Shapiro subsequences of $\bt$ for exponents $c<3/2$.
+In the current section we state auxiliary results used for proving this theorem: approximation of $\floor{n^c}$ by Beatty sequences (\propref{prp:PS_via_beatty_2}), a Beatty--Bombieri--Vinogradov theorem for $\bt$ (\thmref{thm:2} and its precursor, \propref{prp:2}), and an estimate for discrete Fourier coefficients (\propref{prp:uniform_fourier}).
+Moreover, we state results analogous to \thmref{thm:2} and \propref{prp:2}, concerning arithmetic progressions (\thmref{thm:1} and \propref{prp:1}), which follow from the same method of proof.

 Let $\alpha,\beta,y$ and $z$ be nonnegative real numbers such that $\alpha\geq 1$, and $\omega=(\omega_0,\ldots,\omega_{L-1})\in\{0,1\}^L$, where $L\geq 1$ is an integer.
 We define